NicDEVpe/nori-website/README.md

-This is officially code of norigami website
+This is officially code of C R T website
-©Nori
+©C R T Community